goreleaser/goreleaser/www/docs/customization/chocolatey.md

     Learn more about the [name template engine](/customization/templates/).

 !!! note
-    GoReleaser will not install `chocolatey` nor any of its dependencies for you.
+    GoReleaser will not install `chocolatey`/`choco` nor any of its dependencies for you.